vaporii/v8p.me-cli/README.md

 # v8p.me-cli

-a cli tool for uploading files for v8p.me
+a cli tool for encrypting and uploading files for v8p.me

 ### installation